reactiverse/reactive-contexts/README.md

 # For context propagators

-If you have a reactive library that supports scheduling of callbacks on various threads, you will need to register a `ContextPropagator` implementation that will be called by the `reactivecontexts` library, where you will register any required plumbing on the reactive library, to make sure it will properly propagate all contexts during scheduling.
+If you have a reactive library that supports scheduling of callbacks on various threads, you will need to register a `ContextPropagator` implementation that will be called by the `reactive-contexts` library, where you will register any required plumbing on the reactive library, to make sure it will properly propagate all contexts during scheduling.